omab/django-social-auth/doc/configuration.rst

     )

-  Take into account that backends **must** be defined in AUTHENTICATION_BACKENDS_ or Django won't pick them when trying to authenticate the user.
+  Take into account that backends **must** be defined in AUTHENTICATION_BACKENDS_ or Django won't pick them up when trying to authenticate the user.

   Don't miss ``django.contrib.auth.backends.ModelBackend`` if using ``django.auth``
   user model or users won't be able to login.